openbullet/openbullet2-docs/docs/proxies/proxies-for-config-makers.md

 ![Config proxy settings](/img/proxies/config-proxy-settings.png)

 #### Use proxies
 By ticking the *Use proxies* option, you will configure the config's default setting that regulates whether to use proxies or not.
-Mind that this can be overridden by the job's *Proxy Mode* setting, so this is simply a suggestion that you make to the final user of the Config.
+Keep in mind that this can be overridden by the job's *Proxy Mode* setting, so this is simply a suggestion that you make to the final user of the config.

 #### Maximum uses per proxy
 This option manages how many times a proxy can be used before it's automatically banned.
 Use this if the site only allows a set number of attempts before it bans an IP address.
 If the value is set to 0, the feature is disabled.